go-go-golems/sqleton/cmd/sqleton/doc/topics/03-query-commands.md

 ## Using query parameters

-A query can also provide parameters, which are mapped to command line flags.
+A query can also provide parameters, which are mapped to command line flags and arguments

 Parameters have the following structure: